-Drew Underwood, M.Ed., is a pre-licensed therapist providing trauma and grief counseling as well as support for those experiencing anxiety, depression, and other difficulties navigating school and career challenges.
+Drew Underwood, M.Ed., is a Master’s Level therapist providing trauma and grief counseling as well as support for those experiencing anxiety, depression, and other difficulties navigating school and career challenges.

 He believes in the potential for radical growth and incorporates aspects of Dialectical Behavior Therapy, Cognitive Behavioral Therapy, and mindfulness-based counseling approaches to provide culturally sensitive care that centers clients’ diverse experiences.

 Drew earned his undergraduate degree at Duke University where he studied Psychology and Education and his Master’s in Counseling Psychology at Temple University.
 As a pre-licensed professional, Drew works under the supervision of current practitioner and Licensed Professional Counselor Jen Perry whose expertise in trauma and mindfulness-based counseling approaches like Acceptance and Commitment Therapy (ACT) will support his work.

 Drew brings experience working with children, teens, and adults in both outpatient and school settings.
 He completed his practicum experience at Community Partnership School in North Philadelphia providing counseling services for Pre-K-5th grade students and implementing a social-emotional learning curriculum.
 For his internship, Drew provided counseling services for Temple University School of Pharmacy students as they navigated their program amidst the pandemic.
 Prior to Temple, he worked in student advancement and admissions for Duke University and Queens University of Charlotte respectively.
 Most recently, he was a dorm parent for Hill Top Preparatory School and an adjunct instructor for Temple University’s College of Education and Human Development.